 See more Bishop and saint coloring pages here.

-Your children can learn the Creed with both the St. Anne's Helper First Communion and the Confirmation Catechism as taught by the Baltimore Catechism.
+Your children can learn the Apostles Creed with both the St. Anne's Helper First Communion and the Confirmation Catechism as taught by the Baltimore Catechism.
 See the Catholic worksheets (Catechism Copybook), audio with text, and ebooklets for both sacraments.

 You can learn the Apostles' Creed with all of Saint Anne's Helper Baltimore Catechism products.

 Catholic catechism resources for your Roman Catholic catechism class, Faith formation, Catholic homeschool, religious education, or Sunday school lessons.
 Save on bundles!